Matesanz/oktopus/README.md

-# 👋 oktopus
+# 🐙 Oktopus

 ## 🪧 Description

-Graph-GPT your own data with small and efficient llm models!
+Ask your own data with small and efficient llm models nad visualize results with Graphs!

 ## 🚀 Quick Start

-Use Docker (🐋💙) to launch the app:
+Use **Docker** (🐋💙) to launch the app:

 ```console
 git clone https://github.com/Matesanz/oktopus.git